Webhooks

 Webhooks with API calls

-This video demonstrates setting up email alerts for a project using Zapier and Gmail.
+This video demonstrates configuring email alerts for a project using Zapier and Gmail: